halfflat/tinyopt/README.md

 Like the tinyopt `parse` functions, the `run()` function can throw `missing_argument` or `option_parse_error`.
-In addition, it will throw `missing_mandatory_option` if an option marked with `to::mandatory` is not found during command line argument parsing.
+In addition, it will throw `missing_mandatory_option` if an option marked with `mandatory` is not found during command line argument parsing.

 Note that the arguments in `argv` are checked from the beginning; when calling `run` from within, e.g the main function `int main(int argc, char** argv)`, one should pass `argv+1` to `run`